Exploring interests in high school is one of the best things you can do for your homeschool high schoolers!

 Encourage your high schooler to pick an activity and try it out.
 You both may be surprised by the journey you end up taking and the memories you make along the way.
 We sure were!
 And would not trade it for anything!

 To read about academic subjects colleges usually want to see on your high schooler’s transcript, read What Should we Study while Homeschooling High School?
-There is a free download with forms and a suggested Scope and Sequence.

 2 Comments